jakubvalenta/video-pi/README.md

 ### Changing the time between images in a slideshow

-You can change the setting only by editing the files `/usr/bin/video-pi-play` and `/usr/bin/video-pi-play-images-only`.
+You can change the setting only by editing the files `/usr/bin/video-pi-play`.

 ## Support and getting involved